American automobile industry in the 1950s: Brakes

-Following their introduction by Duesenberg in 1920, all the major car makers were using unassisted hydraulic brakes by 1939; Ford was the last to switch from cable-manipulated systems.
-Power-assisted vacuum servo brakes had been invented in 1903, but did not become generally available as an option until the 1950s.
+By 1939, all the major car makers were using unassisted hydraulic brakes; Ford was the last to switch from cable-manipulated systems.
+Power-assisted brakes had been invented in 1903, but did not become generally available as an option until the 1950s.
 Self-adjusting brakes initially were offered on the 1957 Mercury and 1958 Edsel, and other manufacturers soon followed suit.
 Buick offered power brakes as standard equipment on several of its vehicles by the 1954 model year.

-American vehicles used drum brakes until the 1962 Studebaker Avanti – the first American production model with front wheel disc brakes as standard equipment.
-These are less prone to fade and are the current standard of design.

 Entertainment

 Until mid-decade, all radios in automobiles used vacuum tubes, but on April 28, 1955, Chrysler and Philco announced the development and production of the first all-transistor radio for an automobile.
 Dubbed the Mopar model 914HR, it was jointly developed by Chrysler and Philco and offered as a $150 option for 1956 Imperial and Chrysler car models.
 Philco manufactured the radio exclusively for Chrysler at its Sandusky, Ohio plant.
 A few years earlier in 1952, Blaupunkt had been the first company to offer FM radio for automobiles, although AM radio still dominated for years to come.
 Beginning in 1955, Chrysler offered a small phonograph called the Highway Hi-Fi in its luxury cars, which played proprietary seven-inch records.
 It proved unpopular and was soon discontinued.